pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---ticks.md

 ### Hotspot detection

-Ticks can also report hotspots for code execution, launch the debugger, type `hotspots on` and then `continue`, on exiting a file called `hotspots` will be written in the current directory.
+Ticks can also report hotspots for code execution, launch the debugger, type `hotspot on` and then `cont`, on exiting a file called `hotspots` will be written in the current directory.
 This file reports the number of times an address has been executed along with a disassembly of that line.
 To order this in terms of frequency you can use the standard sort tool.
 For example:

     sort -nr hotspots